Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_amg_and_streamlit_on_real-time_dashboarding/getting_started_with_amg_and_streamlit_on_real-time_dashboarding.md

 ![](assets/subscribe.png)

 In a few minutes, the upgrade is complete.
-You now have 30 day to try out the Grafana Enterprise edition with Snowflake plugin for free.
+You now have 30 days to try out the Grafana Enterprise edition with Snowflake plugin for free.

 #### 3. Assign an Administrator for Grafana UI

 Go back to the AWS [AMG workspace console](https://console.aws.amazon.com/grafana/home?#/workspaces).
-Click on the name of the workspace, we need to assign new user(s) for this workspace, including the Administrator of the Grafana UI.
+Click the name of the workspace, we need to assign new user(s) for this workspace, including the Administrator of the Grafana UI.
 If you already have previously set up `AWS IAM Identity Center (Successor to AWS SSO)`, you will be prompted to assign new user or group.
 Click `Assign new user or group` located under the `Authentication` tab.

 ![](assets/amg-2.png)

 If you have not set up IAM Identity Center, you will be prompted to enable it.
-Click on `Enable` then click `Assign new user or group`.
+Click `Enable` then click `Assign new user or group`.
 Note that you will probably need to add a new user in IAM Identity Center, please refer to this [doc](https://docs.aws.amazon.com/singlesignon/latest/userguide/addusers.html) to complete this step.
 You will need to add at least one user who will also be the Administrator of Grafana UI.